kunalg123/finalSubmissionFormat/README.md

 5. To adjust the reference voltage resistors must be trimmed using fuses, hence, resistor trimming must be employed in the circuit.
 6. The design must be improved to provide a higher PSRR.
 7. In the future an OTA based bandgap reference circuit will be developed with improved performance characteristics.
 Also, a second order bandgap reference will be studied and developed, to improve the temperature coefficient.
+8. To solve the problem of unwanted parasitic BJTs being extracted due to the modification made in the Technology File.

 ## Author